UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         There are two 12 V cables on pins 10 and 11.

+    2. Cut the cables in two.
+The location does not matter much, but we recommend cutting about 50 mm from the connector attached to the mainboard for later accessibility of the cut.

-    2. In order to identify the ends, you might want to *immediately* tie the cables to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).
+    3. In order to identify the ends when putting them together later, you want to *immediately* tie the cables to each voltage together using cable tie on both sides of the cut and mark them with a unique colour (either shrink tubing or tape).

-    3. Remove the insulation on both sides of the cut.
+    4. Remove the insulation on both sides of the cut.

         Consult the manual of your lever nuts or ferrules on how much of the insulation you need to remove.
 For the WAGO lever nuts we used, 11 mm are recommended.